 Why to make these apple muffins?
 The streusel.

-These apple muffins are really a riff on our healthy pumpkin muffins recipe.
+These apple muffins are really a riff on our healthy pumpkin muffins recipe (and these banana muffins are similar!).
 That recipe had the original streusel topping, a crunchy topping made of glittery turbinado sugar and a little butter and oats.
 The nice thing about a streusel topping is that it adds just the right sweetness to each bite, instead of having to add a load of sugar to the muffin batter itself.
 And there’s something about that crunch…well, you’ll have to try it for yourself!

 The apple muffins spin uses cinnamon, ginger and allspice as the flavorings.
 It also features both applesauce in the batter, and chunks of diced apple throughout.
 The diced apple can be optional if you prefer, but it adds another nice texture.
 (In all honesty, our son Larson picked those out and ate the rest of the muffin: to each his own!)